vlcn-io/cr-sqlite/README.md

 Some observations may even involve making updates to the prior day's (or week's) observations written by other members of the party.

 At the end of the day, the group comes back together.
-They need to merge all of their work. `cfsqlite` will allow Alice, Bob and Billy to merge their changes (without conflict) in a p2p fashion and converge to the same state.
+They need to merge all of their work. `crsqlite` will allow Alice, Bob and Billy to merge their changes (without conflict) in a p2p fashion and converge to the same state.

 Note that "without conflict" would be based on the rules of the selected `CRDTs` used within the schema.